Kadena Air Base: Vietnam War era

+Abandoned Army HAWK missile site 10 on Kadena Air Base.
+It was abandoned in 1973.

 Beginning in 1961, the 18th TFW was sending its tactical squadrons frequently to South Vietnam and Thailand, initially with its RF-101 reconnaissance jets, and beginning in 1964 with its tactical fighter forces supporting USAF combat missions in the Vietnam War.
 In 1963, the F-105 Thunderchief replaced the Super Sabres.
 During the Temporary duty assignment (TDY) deployments to Southeast Asia, the 12th TFS lost four aircraft, the 44th TFS lost one F-105D, and the 67th TFS lost nine aircraft, including three on the first day of Operation Rolling Thunder.
 The deployments to Southeast Asia continued until the end of United States involvement in the conflict.

 The RF-4C Phantom II replaced the RF-101 in the reconnaissance role in 1967.
 An electronic warfare capability was added to the wing in late 1968 with the attachment of the 19th Tactical Electronic Warfare Squadron from Shaw AFB South Carolina flying the EB-66 Destroyer.
 The B-66s remained until 1970, flying daily over the skies of Southeast Asia.

 During the 1968 Pueblo crisis, the 18th deployed between January and June to Osan AB, South Korea following the North Korean seizure of the vessel.
 Frequent deployments to South Korea have been performed ever since to maintain the air defense alert mission there.

 In 1972, the 1st Special Operations Squadron was assigned, bringing their specialized C/MC-130 Hercules aircraft to the wing.
 The squadron was reassigned in 1978.
 The reconnaissance mission ended in 1989 with the retirement of the RF-4Cs, and the inactivation of the 15th TRS.